masher92/footfall/MelbourneAnalysis/ChoosingFeatures.md

 ### Towers
 Definition of towers as over 18 storeys. --A comparison of three blocks, one each from the central city, Docklands and Southbank, demonstrates compelling evidence that towers generally, and podium towers in particular, lead to a poorer interface between building and public environment
+Also a suggestion of a heigh limmit of 40m in central city.
+Discussion of how interaction of pedestrians with buildings change when there are towers.
+The height of towers and their set back from the street diminishes peoples’ sense of connectedness to the street, and passive surveillance of the public realm.

+### Building entrances
+This is mentioned as a determinant of footfall as more building entrances means more land uses to access.

+### Population
+Should we use data on population of area??
+Further, this could be broken down by demographic data.
+Using: australian bureau of statistics (abs) census of population and housing.
+Also data on the number of jobs, collected through the City of Melbourne’s Census of Land Use and Employment (CLUE)

+Categories: land uses, urban form, public space and movement (public space, laneways, seats, disrupted footpaths)

+https://link.springer.com/article/10.1007/s12061-021-09396-1 -- Archetypes of Footfall Context: Quantifying Temporal Variations in Retail Footfall in relation to Micro-Location Characteristics
+Footfall is determined by a multitude of factors on different spatial and temporal scales, visualised in Fig. 1.
+Here, these determinants are summarised under three main headings: functional, morphological and other

+Does lighting affect pedestrian flows?
+A pilot study in Lund, Market Harborough and Dublin.